4nacl4ram7n/anaclaramtn/README.md

 <p align="center">
   Currently, I'm focusing on front-end development, getting better at JavaScript, HTML and CSS;<br>
   Alongside my formal education, driven by my insatiable curiosity, I'm dedicated to developing my Python and TypeScript skills as well through self-learning.
-C++ is the language I used to do two projects at university: a car with its own controls and a machine that automatically assembles the Rubik's Cube;
+C++ is the language I used to do two projects at university;
 </p>

 <p align="center">